 As previously mentioned, the Zero Copy Entry Method Post API posts user buffers to receive the data sent by the sender.
 This is done using a special overloaded version of the recipient entry method, called Post entry method.
 The overloaded function has all the entry method parameters and an additional CkNcpyBufferPost array parameter at the end of the signature.
 Additionally, the entry method parameters are specified as references instead of values.
 Inside this post entry method, the received references can be initialized by the user.
 The pointer reference is assigned to a user allocated buffer, i.e. the buffer in which the user wishes to receive the data.
 The size variable reference could be assigned to a value (or variable) that represents the size of the data of that type that needs to be received.
 If this reference variable is not assigned inside the post entry method, the size specified at the sender in the CkSendBuffer wrapper will be used as the default size.
 The post entry method also allows the receiver to specify the memory registration mode and the memory de-registration mode.
 This is done by indexing the ncpyPost array and assigning the regMode and deregMode parameters present inside each array element of the CkNcpyBufferPost array.
-When the network memory registration mode is unassigned by the user, the default CK_BUFFER_REG regMode is used.
-Similarly, when the de-registration mode is unassigned by the user, the default CK_BUFFER_DEREG deregMode is used.
+When the network memory registration mode is unassigned by the user, the default CK_BUFFER_DEREG deregMode is used.